VictorCazanave/vue-practice/README.md

 # vue-practice

-A random project to learn and practice Vue.js.
+It's not innovative.
+It's not useful.
+It's not beautiful.
+It's just a random project to learn and practice Vue.js.

 ## Build Setup